framsouza/eck/README.md

 #### Resources definition
 We're defining `request` & `limit` with the same value to minimize disruption caused by pod evictions due a resources utilization.
 In this example I'm using nodes with 6Gi of memory.

-If you don't explicitly define the resources, Elasticsearch will start with 2Gi requests/limits .
+Keep in mind if you don't explicitly define the resources, Elasticsearch will start with 2Gi requests/limits .
 ```
           resources:
             limits: